|

 First, look up the calorie content of

 available on the manufacturer's website.
-Then weigh your cat with a
+Now weigh your cat with a

-reliable scale.
-Now you can calculate how much to feed based on your
+Now calculate how much to feed based on your

 cat's daily caloric requirement.